Strong Women In The Bible- Free Printable Women Of The Bible Study.

 9 “Very well,” she replied, “I will go with you.
 But you will receive no honor in this venture, for the Lord’s victory over Sisera will be at the hands of a woman.”
 So Deborah went with Barak to Kedesh.

 Deborah was fearless and she did go.
 During our devotionals, we will be considering the lessons to be learned from fearless Deborah and how she loved and listened to God.
 You can read this story in Judges 4 and 5.
 I will tell you that Sisera, the commander of the Canaanite army came to a bloody end and the Israelites had peace for 40 years!
 Oh, and Deborah is also a songwriter.
 You can check out the song of Deborah and her story in the book of Judges!

 3. Mary - the mother of Jesus and her strong faith in God.
 She was an amazing woman that said 'yes' to God at a very young age that impacted humanity eternally!

 We will also be considering what lessons that we can learn from Mary, the mother of Jesus.
 Did you know that the name Mary in Hebrew is Miriam?
 Here are some other facts about this amazing woman:

 She is most commonly known as the ' Virgin Mary' because she gave birth miraculously to Jesus.

 We are told in Luke 3 that her heritage is from the tribe of Judah and the lineage of David.

-I have chose four portions of scripture for our Bible plan to study Mary.
+I have chosen four portions of scripture for our Bible plan to study Mary.
 We will go deeper in our devotionals on each scripture.
 Here is what we will be looking at:

 Mary was very young when she was visited by an angel.
 Can you imagine what that would be like, to see an angel?
-And then she was given the incredible miraculous news that she wold conceive the savior of the world!
+And then she was given the incredible miraculous news that she would conceive the Savior of the world!

-Mary will teach us that we need to know God like she did.
+Mary will teach us that we need to know God as she did.